ibm-cloud-docs/assistant/logs.md

 For any user input entry, click **Open conversation** to see the user input and the response made to it by the assistant within the context of the full conversation.

-The time shown at the top of each conversation is localized to reflect the time zone of your browser.
+The time that is shown for each conversation is localized to reflect the time zone of your browser.
 This time might differ from the timestamp shown if you review the same conversation log via an API call; API log calls are always shown in UTC.

 ![Open conversation panel](images/open_convo.png)